The Keto Diet Unveiling the Science, Benefits, and Practical Tips

 Carb Intake Requirements

 While following the Keto diet, you must keep a close watch on your carb intake.
 It should ideally be under 50 grams per day.
-Opt for carbs that come from non-starchy veggies and low-sugar fruits to manage your daily total.
-Processed foods and grains are best avoided completely as they can bump up your carb consumption easily.
-Consider using food diaries or apps to keep track of your carbohydrate intake and maintain consistency in following the Keto plan.
+Opt for carbs from non-starchy veggies and low-sugar fruits to manage your daily total.
+Processed foods and grains are best avoided entirely as they can bump up your carb consumption easily.
+Consider using food diaries or apps to keep track of your carbohydrate intake and consistently follow the Keto plan.

 Benefits of The Keto Diet